DANCER AND CHOREOGRAPHER

 Ryuichi Fujimura is an independent dance artist based in Sydney.
 Since the mid 1990’s, he has studied contemporary dance technique as well as improvisation and choreography in Australia and overseas.

 Over the last fifteen years, Ryuichi has collaborated with both emerging and established international and Australian dance/theatre/visual artists in various dance, theatre, opera, site-specific performance and film projects.
-He has performed for both established and experimental companies including Force Majeure, De Quincey Co., La Fura dels Baus, Opera Australia, Gravity Research Institute, and Untitled Collective.
+He has performed for both established and experimental artists/companies including Xavier le Roy, Asad Raza, Vicki Van Hout, Jim Sharman, Kate Sheman, Force Majeure, De Quincey Co., La Fura dels Baus, Opera Australia and Gravity Research Institute.

-He is a recipient of Create NSW’s inaugural Innovating Dance Practice Grant (2016), Ausdance NSW’s DAIR residencies (2015 and 2016), Create NSW’s Artist Support Grant (2017) and Critical Path’s Responsive Choreographic Residency (with Kate Sherman) (2017).
+He is a recipient of The Australia Council for the Arts’ Strategic International Market Fund for his Taiwan tour (2018) and International Residency (Art OMI, New York 2018), Create NSW’s Artist Support grant for his Finland tour (2017 and Innovating Dance Practice Grant (2016), Ausdance NSW’s DAIR residencies (2018, 2016 and 2015) and Critical Path’s Responsive Choreographic Residency (with Kate Sherman) (2017).